GrigoryGraborenko/neshny/README.md

 There are currently three convenience camera classes provided: `Camera2D`, `Camera3DOrbit` and `Camera3DFPS`.
 They only exist to provide a useful `Matrix4` view perspective matrix.
 There are some convenience functions to move them around, but currently the recommended usage is to modify their internals directly, such as `p_Pos` for position or `p_Zoom` in `Camera2D`.

 ### <u>Resource system</u>
 The resource system uses threads to load and initialize resources in the background.
-Calling a resource via `Neshny::GetResource` the first time will initiate the loading process - every subsequent call will return either `PENDING`, `IN_ERROR` or 'DONE' for `m_State` [TODO change m_ to p_].
+Calling a resource via `Core::GetResource` the first time will initiate the loading process - every subsequent call will return either `PENDING`, `IN_ERROR` or 'DONE' for `m_State` [TODO change m_ to p_].
 Once it is in the `DONE` state it will be cached and immediately return a pointer to the resource in question.
 This is designed to be used with a functional-style loop, much like ImGui.
 The call itself should be lightweight and block the executing thread for near-zero overhead.
 Each tick you get the same resource for as long as you require it, and it may be several or even hundreds of ticks later that the resource is resolved.
 ``` C++
 	auto tex = Core::GetResource<Texture2D>("../images/example.png");
     if(tex.IsValid()) {